silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

       recipient = recipient,
       ref = d.page,
       page = d.page,
-      target = pageByMention[d.to] or d.to,
+      target = d.to,
       declared = true,
     })
   end
   return rows
 end

--- The recipient the current user is: their own `#recipient` page when one -- claims their name, and the bare mention identifier otherwise. local function ownTarget() local profile = system.getProfile() local username = (profile and profile.username or "me"):lower() for _, r in ipairs(system.invokeFunction("index.listRecipients")) do
+-- The recipient the current user is, when the space knows who that is.
+An -- anonymous reader of a public space is nobody, and opens on all recipients. local function ownTarget() for _, account in ipairs(system.listAccounts()) do
-    for _, nickname in ipairs(r.nicknames) do
-      if nickname:lower() == username then
+    if account.me and account.username then
-        return r.target
+      return "recipient:" .. account.username:lower()
-      end
     end
   end
 end